-- Integrate appropriate transitions between new and existing structrures into site and building design for new development. - Create a gradual transition in height and density between commercial/ office and residential uses - Apply Neighborhood Transition Area standards to reduce any negative impacts of development on adjacent residential uses.
-Neighborhood Transition Areas include additional residential edge treatment design standards.
-Transition Area standards contain additional requirements intended to minimize impacts on lower density residential uses. - Use development and design standards to ensure development is attractive and pedestrian-friendly.
+- Integrate appropriate transitions between new and existing structrures into site and building design for new development. - Create a gradual transition in height and density between commercial/ office and residential zones - Use development and design standards to ensure development is attractive and pedestrian-friendly.
 Development and design standards should be used to ensure high-quality development, while still being flexible enough to allow potential developers substantial freedom to design buildings that work best for their tenants.
 These standards are especially important for buildings fronting main streets such as 32nd Ave, or Harrison St.